mosaic-design-system/docs/src/forms/rich-text-editor.md

 tabs:
   - title: Usage
     body: >-
-      ## What is a Rich Text Editor?
+      ## What is a Rich text editor?

-      A **Rich Text Editor** (RTE) is a form input that allows users to add or edit content in a "what-you-see-is-what-you-get" (WYSIWYG) editing area.
+      A **Rich text editor** (RTE) is a form input that allows users to add or edit content in a "what-you-see-is-what-you-get" (WYSIWYG) editing area.
 Examples of other RTE's are things that you would find on blogging sites and various forums.

       - - -